 - Custom Data: Columns that contain the custom information that cannot fit into Route4Me’s predefined fields.
 Learn more about Address Book Custom Data Add-On.

 Once you upload the spreadsheet, Route4Me processes the imported data and displays it in the corresponding window.
 Select the “Auto (attempt detection)” option for the system to automatically assign the right column titles to their corresponding reserved attributes and custom data columns.

 Alternatively, you can manually match column titles to the data contained in each column.

 By default, the data that is not recognized as one of the reserved attributes is assigned the “Custom” column title in addition to the original name of the corresponding column in the imported spreadsheet.
-Make sure that all columns have the titles that match their contents and then click on the “Continue to Review” button to proceed.
+Ensure that all columns have the titles that match their contents, and then click on the “Continue to Review” button to proceed.

 Once the spreadsheet with addresses and customer data is successfully imported and processed, Route4Me automatically creates a new profile for each customer or address in the synchronized Address Book and displays it accordingly on the Address Book Map.
-To learn how to edit existing customer profiles on the map, visit this page.
+Learn how to edit existing customer profiles on the map.